jefo2k/python-daily-pills/pills/day-004/README.md

-# Python daily pills - Day 004: Find element in a list
+# [Python daily pills] Day 004 - Find element in a list

 Now it's time to learn how to find if an element is inside a list.